Expert medical and surgical care in Thailand

 What's Included in a Medical Trip

-Your care coordinator manages the entire pathway — from initial consultation through CT planning, heart team review, procedure scheduling, and post-procedural follow-up.
+Your care coordinator manages the entire pathway, from initial consultation through CT planning, heart team review, procedure scheduling, and post-procedural follow-up.
 The all-inclusive quote covers the heart team fee, the TAVR valve and delivery system, anaesthesia, ICU and hospital stay, diagnostics, medications, and aftercare.
 Flights and accommodation are arranged separately.

 Pre-Procedural Assessment

 TAVR candidacy is determined by a structured assessment.
 This includes transthoracic echocardiography for valve severity, ECG-gated CT angiography for valve sizing and access planning, coronary angiography, blood work including renal function, and a heart team discussion that weighs the benefits and risks for your specific case.
-This assessment cannot be shortcuts — it is what makes the procedure safe.
+This assessment cannot be shortcut; it is what makes the procedure safe.

 Common Questions About TAVR